Costs of Trading

 For example, If your base currency is pounds sterling and you place a CFD trade on the Wall Street Index, as the Wall Street Index is a US dollar denominated market, your profits or losses, as well as any additional charges when applicable (such as commission, financing, dividends, corporate actions etc.) will be denominated in US dollars.
 Back to Base (Currency Conversion) automatically converts these charges back to your nominated base currency, which in this example, would be pounds sterling.
-Traders existing cash balances which proceed the 28th April 2012 will not be affected.
+Traders' existing cash balances which precede the 28th April 2012 will not be affected.

 We will always apply commercially reasonable rates for Back to Base Currency Conversions (which may be up to and including +/- 0.5% away from our quoted prices or rates from time to time).
 Conversions and the rates applied will be disclosed on your contract notes and statements.